Last updated Oct 30, 2024

 }

-The query-user.jsx file will hold the form to submit our query parameters.
+The query-users.js file will hold the functionality to submit your query.
 This file:

 • Uses the beginsWith condition to filter partial or exact matches to the user’s name.
 See Filtering methods and Conditions for more information about building queries.